Our Cruise to Celebes Sea

 Fishery Biologist

-The National Fisheries Research and Development Institute (NFRDI) assigned us to be 2 of the Filipino scientists participating in the 2007 Inner Space Speciation Project in the Celebes Sea.
+The National Fisheries Research and Development Institute (NFRDI) assigned us to be two of the Filipino scientists participating in the 2007 Inner Space Speciation Project in the Celebes Sea.
 Prior to departure we assisted the team in loading and installing equipment.
-Together with other scientists, we organized the science laboratory, stored shipping boxes and gear in the hold for later use and decided where to place various pieces of equipment on the crowded aft deck.
+Together with other scientists, we organized the science laboratory, stored shipping boxes and gear in the hold for later use, and decided where to place various pieces of equipment on the crowded aft deck.
 After much hard work and fine-tuning, we departed Manila for the Celebes Sea on October 1, 2007.

 Fig. 2.
 Joseph Rayos, watched by Mike Cole, examines a collection jar